 Cleaning a Camera

 To ensure a clear picture, the camera lens must be clean and free of obstructions.
-Remove any buildup of dirt by occasionally wiping the camera lens with a soft damp cloth.
+Remove any build-up of dirt or debris by spraying water onto the camera lens with a spray bottle or pressure washer.